 SMIL is taking advanced precautions to guard against Coronavirus - learn more before arriving at one of our facilities.
 Click here.

-Magnetic resonance (MR) urography is performed by SMIL to obtain images of the urinary tract system.
+Magnetic resonance (MR) urography is performed by SMIL Southwest Medical Imaging in Arizona to obtain images of the urinary tract system.
 MR urography (MRU) are used as primary imaging techniques to evaluate patients with blood in the urine (hematuria), follow patients with prior history of cancers of the urinary collecting system and to identify abnormalities in patients with recurrent urinary tract infections.

 During the MR urography scan, the SMIL technologist will begin by positioning you on the MRI examination table, usually lying flat on your back or possibly on your side or stomach.
 You may be asked to change positions during portions of the examination.
 Devices that contain coils capable of sending and receiving radio waves may be placed around or adjacent to the area of the body being studied.